Bad reviews hurt your sales.

-If a review breaks Amazon's written rules, we build the case, file it, and verify the deletion.
-The success fee bills only after the review is gone.
+If a review breaks Amazon's written rules, we build the case, file it, and track the decision.
+You only pay after a removal is verified.

 Have your listing link?
 Paste it below.